oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ```
 :::

 If the parent-child relationship between sales organizations is maintained in a separate entity set, a node can have multiple parents, with additional information on each parent-child relationship.
-Furthermore, certain nodes can be unreachable from any root node, these are called orphans.

 ::: example
 ⚠ Example <a name="weight" href="#weight">118</a>: Assume the relation from a node to its parent nodes contains a weight: